-Professionals can perform a payment gateway integration within one working day.
+Professionals can perform a payment gateway integration into Android app or iOS within one working day.

 If your team lacks the expertise necessary for payment gateway integration or the entire mobile payment application development, we recommend hiring professional mobile app developers.
 You can hire an in-house development team or contract an external development team or company.
 Working with an agency is pricier but comes with the benefits of project management, quality assurance, modern design, expertise built during previous projects, etc.

-If you plan to create a mobile tech billing application, Onix’s mobile developers are ready to help you release an excellent product.
+If you plan to create a mobile tech billing application, Onix’s mobile developers are ready to help you with integrating payment gateway in Android or iOS apps and release an excellent product.

 Our team has worked in the FinTech domain for years, completed multiple projects involving mobile app payment processing, and has vast experience selecting and integrating various payment systems into iOS and Android apps.

 We always start with learning about the customers’ needs and consider all the crucial factors to choose the best payment gateway for every unique project.